alhassy/emacs.d/README.md

     -   **`x`:** Undo last commit.
 Tantamount to `git reset HEAD~` when cursor is on most recent commit; otherwise resets to whatever commit is under the cursor.
     -   **`l`:** Show the log, another `l` for current branch; other options will be displayed.
-        -   Here `space` shows details in another buffer while cursour remains in current buffer and, moreover, continuing to press `space` scrolls through the other buffer!
+        -   Here `space` shows details in another buffer while cursor remains in current buffer and, moreover, continuing to press `space` scrolls through the other buffer!
             Neato.
     -   **`P`:** Push.
     -   **`F`:** Pull.
     -   **`:`:** Execute a raw git command; e.g., enter `whatchanged`.

-    The status buffer may be refereshed using `g`, and all magit buffer by `G`.
+    The status buffer may be refreshed using `g`, and all magit buffer by `G`.

     Press `tab` to see collapsed items, such as what text has been changed.

-Notice that every time you press one of these commands, a ‘pop-up’ of realted git options appears!
+Notice that every time you press one of these commands, a ‘pop-up’ of related git options appears!
 Thus not only is there no need to memorize many of them, but this approach makes discovering other commands easier.